-The best razor for men when it comes to comfort and sensitive skin, is clear: the Wilkinson Sword Hydro 5.
+When it comes to sensitive skin the best razor is clear: Wilkinson Sword’s Hydro 5.
 This is mainly due to its Water Activated Gel Reservoir, which provides excellent comfort against the skin.
-The drawback of this technology is that it does prevent it from getting super-close to the skin, so you won’t get quite a close shave as you would with the Gillette blade, but the difference is marginal.
+The drawback of this technology is that it prevents the blade from getting as tight to the skin, so you won’t get quite a close shave as you would with the Gillette blade, but the difference is marginal.

 If comfort is your priority then the Wilkinson Sword Hydro 5 is for you.
-It’s also worth adding that while it doesn’t have a Precision Trimmer the ‘cage’ on the back can be flipped up to get closer, but it’s not quite as accurate as the Gillette blade.
+It’s also worth adding that while it doesn’t have a Precision Trimmer, the “cage” on the back can be flipped up to get closer, but it’s not quite as accurate as the Gillette version.

 - Closeness: 8/10

 - Value: 6/10

 - Handling: 8/10